1800s

 Rodberts St. Clair PCC camera

 ROBERTS / ST. CLAIR CAMERA - Pizza Box Camera - 1990.
 Marc Roberts, Matthew Chikosky and Jerry Speasl formed a company called Personal Computer Cameras (PCC).
 The company developed what came to be called Roberts Patents concerning the design of a digital camera that allowed the formatting of photographic images with a choice of file formats in a camera such as TIFF, JPEG and MPEG ("...means for selectively determining which of a plurality of compression alglorithm parameters are to be applied to said digital data infolrmatio signals in response to an operator activated switch means.").
 PCC did not do well economically and a company called St. Clair purchased the rights to PCC's patents.
 Subsequently, St. Clair brought patent infringement suits against many major digital camera manufacturers who built cameras with the ability to take and store TIFF, JPEG and MPEG images.
 Eventually, several juries found in favor of St. Clair resulting in payment to St. Clair and/or licensing agreements with St. Clair.
+NOT MARKETED.

 https://www.google.com/patents/US5138459?dq=inassignee:%22Personal+Computer+Cameras,+Inc.%22&hl=en&sa=X&ved=0CDMQ6AEwA2oVChMIl6vns5CcxwIVgYMNCh1HFgpM